El1972/express-react-setup-boilerplate/Commands.md

 node script // <-(is the name); (in terminal) command to run code

-npm i nodemon -D  // to install nodemon globaly
+npm i nodemon -D  // to install nodemon globaly npx nodemon index.js (/* or whatever name of the particular file is */)

 npm run server   // run nodemon